-A split outlet is a duplex outlet, or receptacle, with one outlet that has power all the time and one outlet that is controlled by a switch.
+A split outlet is a duplex outlet, or receptacle, typically with one half of the outlet that has power all the time and one half that is controlled by a switch.
 If you have a bedroom that has no overhead light, chances are at least one of the receptacles in the room is a split receptacle.
-In fact, this is required by the National Electrical Code (that is, for bedrooms with no overhead light).
-The idea is that you can plug a lamp into the switched half of the outlet and control it with a switch by the door, so you don't have to walk through a dark room to turn on the lamp.
+The National Electrical Code requires that bedrooms have a light fixture controlled by a wall switch, and when the construction has not included an overhead light, the standard solution is a plug-in light controlled by a wall switch.
+The bottom receptacle on the outlet remains constantly hot for other uses.

-Most split receptacles are fed by a single circuit, but it's possible to wire a receptacle to be fed by two different circuits, as is often done with a single receptacle serving a dishwasher and garbage disposer.
+Most split receptacles are fed by a single circuit, but it's also possible to wire a receptacle to be fed by two different circuits for heavy loads or better control, as is often done in older installations where a single outlet serves a dishwasher and garbage disposer.

 How to "Split" a Receptacle

 Standard duplex receptacles have two halves (each with a set of slots for a plug), and each half has a hot and a neutral wire terminal.
-The two halves are joined electrically by metal strips, called connecting tabs.
-When the tabs are intact -- as they are when they come from the factory -- you can connect one hot wire to either hot terminal and connect one neutral wire to either neutral terminal, and both halves receive power.
+The two receptacle halves have a continuous electrical pathway connected by metal strips, called connecting tabs.
+When the tabs are intact—as they are when receptacle comes from the factory—you can connect one hot wire to either hot terminal and connect one neutral wire to either neutral terminal, and both halves receive power.
 To convert the receptacle to a split duplex receptacle (also called a split-tab receptacle), you simply break off the tab between the hot terminals.
-This is easy to do with needlenose pliers.
+This is easy to do with needle-nose pliers.